 - Be able to state the difference between Ayres Sensory Integration® Intervention and interventions using sensory-based strategies.

-- Describe how sensory integration intervention and sensory-based interventions have been misrepresented in the efficacy literature and give two examples of such studies.
+- Describe how sensory integration intervention and sensory-based interventions have been misrepresented in the efficacy literature.

 - Describe the current efficacy literature supporting the use of at least two sensory-based interventions.

 Course Level: Introductory.
 There are no prerequisites for this course.

 Suitable For: Occupational Therapists, OT Assistants, Physical Therapists, PT Assistants, Psychologists, Parents, Teachers.

 Contact Hours: This course is worth 1.0 contact hours or 0.1 AOTA CEUs.

 Completion Requirements: To receive contact hours for this course you must listen to the recorded LiveTalk in its entirety, and complete the accompanying assessment.